 Strictly speaking, tagine is the name for the unique conical cooking pot used in Morocco but it’s become known as the generic name for a gently spiced slow-cooked stew often sweetened with dried fruit or honey.
 The balance between the sweetness of the fruits or honey and fragrance of the spices is a key element of refined Moroccan cooking and here the mix includes coriander, paprika, allspice, cassia and cardamon.

-- 1 large onion - thinly sliced
+1 large onion - thinly sliced

 1 carrot - peeled and thickly sliced

-- 400g tin of chopped tomatoes
+400g tin chopped tomatoes

 A handful of dried fruit - raisins, dates or apricots or use 1 tbsp honey if you prefer